These Terms govern

 Conditions applicable to any resources provided by third parties, including those applicable to any possible grant of rights in content, result from each such third parties’ terms and conditions or, in the absence of those, applicable statutory law.

-Canadian Association of Wilderness Medicine and the Service may only be used within the scope of what they are provided for, under these Terms and applicable law.
+Doctor It and the Service may only be used within the scope of what they are provided for, under these Terms and applicable law.

 The characteristics of the chosen Product will be outlined during the purchasing process.